sebarys/k8s-notes/notes/advanced/25centralized-logging.md

  nodeSelector:
    beta.kubernetes.io/fluentd-ds-ready: "true"
 ```
 Node selector means that this DeamonSet will be running only on nodes with set that selector as a label.
+To label nodes you can execute: </br>
+`kubectl label nodes <NODE_ID> <LABEL_KEY>=<LABEL_VALUE>`

 In file *deployments/logging/fluentd-es-configmap.yml* we have fluentd configuration as configMap.

 To display logs we will use Kibana.
 In file *deployments/logging/kibana-deployment.yml* is Kibana deployemtn manifest.
 Also we create service to expose Kibana.